yuwchen/MultiPA/README.md

 ```
 python api.py --inputdir /path/to/your/wav/dir --ckptdir model_assessment
 ```
+Note:
+- This api works on open response, please replace "sen_asr_s" with the target sentence if you want to test on closed response.
-Note: to prevent OOM, if a wave file is longer than 15 seconds, the model will work on segments and merge the results instead of processing the entire wave file at once.
+- To prevent OOM, if a wave file is longer than 15 seconds, the model will work on segments and merge the results instead of processing the entire wave file at once.

 Pretrained model:
 Download pre-trained model: [Google Drive](https://drive.google.com/file/d/1Kpm3BeEh6Rh7JZ5tatyHMUMipuo0RYds/view?usp=sharing)